Stella-055/Prisma/prisma.md

  To be able to work with prisma you have to ensure you have node installed and the rest is a walk in the park.

- TO begin generate the package.json file:
+ To begin generate the package.json file:

  `$ npm init --y`